Meet the Day Staff

 Battalion Chief Mike Vanden Avond

-Mike (Myk) Vanden Avond was born and raised in Green Bay.
+Battalion Chief Mike (Myk) Vanden Avond was born and raised in Green Bay.
 He is an East High School Red Devil graduate.
 He received his fire protection degree from FVTC and paramedic from NWTC.
 Mike’s first career firefighting job was with the city of Oshkosh where he worked for 2 years.
 He also worked for the Bellevue and Allouez fire departments as a paid on call firefighter.
-Mike was the first 3rd generation firefighter for the Bellevue FD following in his grandfather’s and Dad’s footsteps.
+Mike was the first 3rd generation firefighter for the Bellevue FD.
 He was a paramedic for Orange Cross and County Rescue Services.
 Mike had previous Haz-Mat experience working for Onyx/Veolia Emergency Services.

 Mike was hired by the GBMFD in 2006.
 He spent the majority of his career at station 2.
-He is a boat pilot and was on the honor guard.
-Mike was promoted to Battalion Chief on December-31-14.Mike’s current Battalion Chief responsibilities include pre incident fire planning development and is the bunker gear expediter.
-Mike is an Assistant team leader for the Haz-Mat team.
+He is a boat pilot and was on the Honor Guard.
+Mike was promoted to Battalion Chief on 12/31/2014.
+Mike is the Special Operations Chief who oversees Haz-Mat, TEMS, USAR and Honor Guard.
 He is also a fire instructor for Fire LLC and NWTC.